ericrommel/python_test_automation_book/topics/07_web_ui_testing/example_of_test_suites_and_po/README.md

 # Introduction
-This folder contains filew with PO and test suites to demo different version of Web UI automation tests
+This folder contains files with PO and test suites to demo different version of Web UI automation tests

 ## Files